ufodia/Goldbach-s-Conjecture-Tester/README.md

 3. **Testing Options:**
    - The script provides two testing options:
      - **Option 1:** Tests all even numbers starting from 4 × 10¹⁸, continuing indefinitely.
+This starting point is chosen because Goldbach's Conjecture has been verified for all even numbers up to 4 × 10¹⁸ through extensive computational efforts.
      - **Option 2:** Tests even numbers within a user-specified range.

 4. **Disproving Goldbach's Conjecture:**